AP Top 25 Takeaways: Big Ten cracks up; Bedlam goes bananas

 The Big Ten cracked up, broken by Kirk Ferentz and Mark Dantonio.
 Clemson kept doing what Clemson does.
 And Bedlam was exactly what was expected in the Big 12.

-A Saturday of college football highlighted by seven games matching ranked teams was every bit as chaotic and fun as it was billed, even if (hash)Pac12AfterDark ate up your extra hour of sleep the day the clocks fell back.
+A Saturday of college football highlighted by seven games matching ranked teams was every bit as chaotic as it was billed.

 Thoughts, takedowns and takeaways from Week 10 of the college football season, when Wisconsin became the Big Ten’s best hope to make the College Football Playoff.

-1. Strange things happen in Iowa City to top-five teams.
-The Hawkeyes are now 4-1 against AP top-five opponents at home since 2008 – but none was as surprising their 55-24 victory against No. 3 Ohio State.
+1. Strange things happen in Iowa City to top five teams.
+The Hawkeyes are now 4-1 against AP top-five opponents at home since 2008 – but none was as surprising as the 55-24 beating Iowa put on No. 3 Ohio State.

 3. Sports talk radio in Columbus, Ohio, is not going to be a safe place for Buckeyes defensive coordinator Greg Schiano.
 This was not one for the resume tape of the former head coach hoping to land another top job.

 4. After winning three games last season, Michigan State is now in position to win a Big Ten division for the third time since 2013.
-Dantonio’s Spartans knocked off No. 7 Penn State 27-24 with a last-second field goal , setting up a big game in Columbus next week between the Spartans and Buckeyes.
+Dantonio’s Spartans knocked off No. 7 Penn State 27-24 with a last-second field goal to set up a big game in Columbus next week between the Spartans and Buckeyes.

 5. The end result of Saturday is this: All the Big Ten East power teams have at least two losses and that’s probably not going to get it done in the playoff race.